The Rowland Center is the home to BBA’s Student Center which is the hub for food service and is an inviting space for students to gather.

 Please note that Mealtime balances are not transferrable from one school to another.

 Students need healthy meals to learn.
 Burr and Burton Academy offers healthy meals every school day.
-In School Year 2022-2023, all students will receive free breakfast and lunch at school.
+In the 2023-24 school year, all students will receive free breakfast and lunch at school.
 The State of Vermont has provided money to do this for one year through the Universal School Meals Act.
 We need your help to keep providing free meals to all students in future years.
 Please fill out this application for free and reduced-price school meals.
 If many families fill out and return this form, we will get more money from the federal government for free school meals now and in the future.
 We will also get more money for other school programs.
 Filling out this form also helps our community provide free summer meals to all kids and free meals to kids in childcare.
 Also, there are additional benefits throughout the year that families will receive if they qualify for free and reduced meals.